FLEX – Fluorescence Explorer

 Mission Objective

-• FLEX is a fluorescence imaging satellite.
+FLEX is a fluorescence imaging satellite.
 It joins the orbit of Sentinel-3, and together, they will map global photosynthetic activity.
+Its mission is to collect data from land and provide data about vegetation, such as photosynthetic efficiency, health, and stress.

 Mission Significance